unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/file-systems.md

 If the %%WebGUI|web-gui%% suggests formatting an unmountable drive, <strong>do not format</strong> unless you intend to erase all data.
 Formatting will destroy the contents of the drive and update %%parity|parity%%, making recovery impossible.
 :::

-**Preparing to check or repair**
+<h4>Preparing to check or repair</h4>

-1. **Identify the file system type:**
+1. **Identify the file system type**:
    - Navigate to the **Main** tab and select your disk (e.g., Disk 3, Cache).
    - Find the **File system type** (should be %%XFS|xfs%%, %%BTRFS|btrfs%%, or %%ZFS|zfs%%).

-2. **Start the array in the correct mode:**
+2. **Start the array in the correct mode**:
    - For **%%XFS|xfs%%**, start the %%array|array%% in **%%Maintenance Mode|maintenance-mode%%**.
    - For **%%BTRFS|btrfs%%**, start the %%array|array%% in **Normal mode** for a %%scrub|scrub%% or **%%Maintenance Mode|maintenance-mode%%** for a repair.
    - For **%%ZFS|zfs%%**, refer to the %%ZFS|zfs%% section below.

-3. **If the disk is disabled and being emulated:** Run the check/repair on the %%emulated disk|emulated-disk%% before attempting a rebuild.
+3. **Handle emulated disks**: If the disk is disabled and being emulated, run the check/repair on the %%emulated disk|emulated-disk%% before attempting a rebuild.
 If the %%emulated disk|emulated-disk%% is unmountable, the rebuilt disk will also be unmountable.

-**Common error messages**
+<h4>Common error messages</h4>

 | Message                                      | Meaning / Action                                                    |
 |-----------------------------------------------|--------------------------------------------------------------------|